You are $125.00 away from Free Ground Shipping

 • Newly hatched Baby Brine Shrimp Eggs (BBS)

 • Golden Pearls - great alternative to hatching BBS.
-Our last spawn was raised on these.
+A great alternative to hatching BBS.

 • Sticks - any flavor.
-My angels enjoy Beefheart Sticks, Bloodworm Sticks, Silkworm Sticks, Spirulina Sticks, Very Veggie Sticks, and much more.
+Popular options include Beefheart Sticks, Bloodworm Sticks, Silkworm Sticks, Spirulina Sticks, Very Veggie Sticks, and much more.

 • Organic Granules